Midoirl/Analog-Audio-Synthesizer-555/README.md

 A square wave is made up of a fundamental frequency plus multiple higher-frequency harmonics.

 Those higher harmonics are what give it that sharp, buzzy sound.
-Once the filter attenuates them, the waveform becomes smoother and the sound becomes more musical.
+Once the filter attenuates them, the waveform is left mostly with the fundemental which sounds smoother.